-This is an extremely important question that will determine the success of your program.
-First, your intermittent fasting goal will plan a role in this decision.
+How you implement this piece will determine the success of your program.
+First, your intermittent fasting goal will play a role in this decision.
 My goal was weight loss and maintaining my health at the same time.
-I had no other specific medical conditions or goals (though having over 100 pounds to lose is surely a medical condition in itself).
-If you are fasting to relieve a certain condition, you may need to tweak your meal plan.
-If you are fasting to lose weight, some of my experience may be useful to you.
-I have been able to stay on the diet for over five months with this approach.
+I had no other specific medical conditions or goals besides losing the weight.
+If you are fasting to relieve a certain condition, you may need to tweak your meal plan and you should definitely be working with a doctor.
+If you are doing intermittent fasting to lose weight, some of my experience may be useful to you.
+I have been able to stay on the diet for well over a year with this approach.
 I find it do-able and flexible.
 I have traveled and lost weight.
 I have celebrated the holidays away from home and lost weight.
-I do so by sticking to these rules.
+I do so by sticking to these rules and meal ideas.

 In terms of what to eat while intermittent fasting, these are the rules I live by::